Dr. Wilfred Graves Jr.

 Wilfred worked for five years (1997-2002) as an aerospace engineer for Northrop Grumman (formerly Aerojet) in Azusa, California.
 There he supported various engineering efforts with his statistical expertise.
 Today he uses his mathematical skills for personal and professional research projects and the educational enrichment of the community.
 Wilfred is a strong advocate for the continual creation and expansion of educational opportunities for young people.
 Wilfred Graves Ministries has awarded several educational stipends to college and graduate students since its founding in 2016.

 Wilfred made a commitment to the Lord Jesus Christ during early childhood and acknowledged the call to ministry in his mid-teens.
 He has been involved in public ministry for nearly thirty years and was ordained in 1999.
 He joined West Angeles Church of God in Christ in 1997 and became a member of the executive leadership team in 2003.
-He now serves as Associate Minister, Ministerial Staff Coordinator, and Special Assistant to the Senior Pastor (Presiding Bishop Charles E. Blake Sr.).
+He now serves as a teaching pastor and executive director of Ministerial Training and Development.
 He is the former executive director of the West Angeles Church Education and Enrichment Program.
 He also is Chairman of the West Angeles Ministerial Alliance, a collection of the licensed and ordained clergy of the church.
 He has been a member of the faculty of West Angeles Bible College since 2000.
 In 2012, he became an adjunct professor of Historical Theology at Fuller Theological Seminary.
 In 2018, he joined the adjunct faculty of Talbot School of Theology (Biola University).

 Dr. Wilfred Graves Jr. is married to Dr. Malaika E. Graves, a pediatrician who practices in Southern California.
 They were married on June 24, 2017.